toastdevv/toastdevv/README.md

 - 👀 I’m interested in web development.
 - 🌱 I’m currently on hiatus :)
 - 💞️ I’m looking to collaborate on front end projects
-- ✔ I'm a front end developer + PostgreSQL, Bash and Git knowledge
+- ✔ I'm a full stack web developer
 - 📫 How to reach me: Gigasit#7212 on Discord